FuLagann/sharp-checker/README.md

 <p>

-Using the following command will generate a [TypeList](#typelist) json.
+Using the following command will generate a [TypeList](#typelist) JSON.

 ```bat
 SharpChecker --list TestingLibrary.dll SecondLibrary.dll
 ```

-Using the following command will generate a [TypeList](#typelist) json where all the private and internal types are recorded.
+Using the following command will generate a [TypeList](#typelist) JSON where all the private and internal types are recorded.

 ```bat
 SharpChecker --list --include-private TestingLibrary.dll SecondLibrary.dll
 ```

-Using the following command will generate a [TypeInfo](#typeinfo) json.
+Using the following command will generate a [TypeInfo](#typeinfo) JSON.

 ```bat
 SharpChecker Dummy.DummyClass TestingLibrary.dll SecondLibrary.dll
 ```

-Using the following command will generate a [TypeInfo](#typeinfo) json where all the private and internal members are recorded.
+Using the following command will generate a [TypeInfo](#typeinfo) JSON where all the private and internal members are recorded.

 ```bat
 SharpChecker --include-private Dummy.DummyClass TestingLibrary.dll SecondLibrary.dll